 1. Reduced manufacturing and development cost

-In the world of automotive manufacturing, an open-deck engine is ideal as it requires less raw materials and is easier to produce.
-Development costs are also generally lower which means less research and development expenditure for a company.
+Development costs are also generally lower which means less research and development expenditure for a manufacturer.

 2. Cooling system efficiency